 To explain what I mean by “normal”.

-Basic bean to cup machines compromise quality for the sake of practicality, which is perfectly fine – for most, it’s a compromise worth making.
-The Oracle machines, even though, provide the best of both worlds, the cup quality of traditional with the practicality of bean to cup.
+Fundamental bean to cup machines compromise quality for the sake of convenience, which is perfectly fine – for several, it’s a compromise worth making.
+The Oracle machines, though, provide the best of both worlds, the cup quality of traditional with the practicality of bean to cup.

-The only downside is that the oracle machines aren’t cheap, there are lots of bean to cup machines which are much cheaper.
+The only downside is that the oracle machines aren’t cheap, there are a number of bean to cup machines which are much cheaper.
 For more on bean to cup machines see:

-So with that said, let’s get on with the review in a little bit more depth.
+So with that said, let’s get on with the review in a little more depth.

 Sage Dual Boiler Review in More Depth